Will using CBD make me fail a drug test?

 I tested myself at home and I passed – am I safe?

-Much like pregnancy tests, DIY drug testing kits are widely available but can vary dramatically in sensitivity.
+Much like pregnancy tests, DIY drug testing kits are widely available but can vary in sensitivity.
 Official drug testing companies are likely to use more sophisticated and sensitive kits than available to normal consumers.
 As such, if you fail a DIY kit you are practically guaranteed to fail a more sensitive test.
 However, by the same logic, passing a home DIY test does not mean you are in the clear and you could still fail a more sensitive test.

 I tested positive and might be in trouble.
 What can I do?